espenakk/tetris/README.md

 # Tetris in C++

-This repository contains a C++ implementation of Tetris inspired by the Tetris game from NES.
+This repository contains a C++ clone of Tetris inspired by the original game from NES.
 The project is currently in the late stages of development, with most of the basic features implemented.